Stefan Collini

-Stefan Collini (born 6 September 1947) is an English literary critic and academic who is Professor of English Literature and Intellectual History at the University of Cambridge and an Emeritus Fellow of Clare Hall.
+Stefan Collini (born 6 September 1947) is an English literary critic and academic who is Emeritus Professor of English Literature and Intellectual History at the University of Cambridge and an Emeritus Fellow of Clare Hall.
 He has contributed essays to such publications as The Times Literary Supplement, The Nation and the London Review of Books.
-He completed his undergraduate degree and PhD at Jesus College, Cambridge, and also completed a master's degree at Yale University.
+He attended St Joseph's College in Beulah Hill, south London, and received his undergraduate BA degree and PhD at Jesus College, Cambridge, as well as completing a master's degree at Yale University.